Heart and Blood Conditions

 - Making a cut in the narrow spot to widen it and sealing it with an artificial patch or a patch taken from an artery in the child’s arm

-- Using a tube to connect the aorta above and below the narrow spot
+- Using a tube to connect the aorta above and below the narrow part

 Your child may also need medicines to treat problems related to their narrow aorta.
 These medicines may be used to improve the force of their heartbeat or control their blood pressure.